Start your WordPress blog today with our simple, easy-to-follow guide.

 - Complete Blogging Tools I used to Launch My WordPress Blog

-We hope that this article will be the last you need to read to launch your blog.
+We hope this article will be the last you need to read to launch your blog.

-Our goal is to provide you with actionable, detailed tips on everything you need to know; the resources and tools you need; and guide to start your first blog.
+Our goal is to provide you with actionable, detailed tips on everything you need to know, the resources and tools you need, and a guide to start your first blog.

-However, as you will find out pretty soon, if you haven’t already – launching a new website can get quite overwhelming.
+However, as you will find out pretty soon, launching a new website can get quite overwhelming if you haven’t already.

-So, to help you stay organized, and keep track of all the tasks that require your attention, we created a Blog Development Checklist for you.
+So, to help you stay organized and track all the tasks that require your attention, we created a Blog Development Checklist for you.

 BLOG DEVELOPMENT CHECKLIST